Am I Done? Predicting Action Progress in Videos: Related Work

-Approaches concentrating in providing starting and ending timestamps of actions have been proposed \cite{actoms,serena2016fgv,jcn2016fast,shou2017cvpr}.
+Approaches concentrating in providing starting and ending timestamps of actions have been proposed \cite{actoms,serena2016fgv,jcn2016fast,shou2017cvpr,escorcia2020guess,liu2019completeness,nguyen2019weakly}.
 Heilbron \etal\cite{jcn2016fast} have recently proposed a very fast approach to generate temporal action proposals based on sparse dictionary learning.
 Yeung \etal \cite{serena2016fgv} looked at the problem of temporal action detection as joint action prediction and iterative boundary refinement by training a RNN agent with reinforcement learning.
 In Shou \etal \cite{shou2017cvpr} a 3D convolutional neural network is stacked with Convolutional-De-Convolutional filters in order to abstract semantics and predict actions at the frame-level granularity.
 They report an improved performance in action detection frame-by-frame, allowing a more precise localization of temporal boundaries.
+More recently, this line of research evolved into the stricter problem of locating an action having only a video-level label available \cite{zhao2017temporal,liu2019completeness,nguyen2019weakly,escorcia2020guess}.
+Zhao \etal \cite{zhao2017temporal} introduced an explicit modelization of starting, intermediate and ending phases via structured temporal pyramid pooling for action localization.
+They show that this assumption helps to infer the completeness of the proposals.
+In \cite{liu2019completeness,nguyen2019weakly}, the action-context separation is explicitly considered.
+The idea is that parts of the video where an action has not taken place can be used as context of the instance, modeled with an end-to-end \cite{liu2019completeness} or probabilistic \cite{nguyen2019weakly} approach, to better separate the temporal edges.
+Escorcia \etal \cite{escorcia2020guess} specialize on localizing human actions by considering actor proposals derived from a detector for human and non-human actors intended for images.
+They use an actor-based attention mechanism, which is end-to-end trainable.
 A distinct line of research considers explicitly the temporal dimension \cite{hou2017tube,Kalogeiton2017localization} either using 3D ConvNets on tubes \cite{hou2017tube} or exploiting multiple frames to generate a tube \cite{Kalogeiton2017localization}.
-Zhao \etal \cite{zhao2017temporal} introduces an explicit modelization of starting, intermediate and ending phases via structured temporal pyramid pooling for action localization.
-They show that this assumption helps to infer the completeness of the proposals.
 However, all these methods do not understand and predict the progress of actions, but only the starting and ending points.
-Differently from them, we explicitly model and predict action progress with which we are able to significantly improve temporal action detection.
+Differently from them, we explicitly model and predict action progress during the entire action and not only the starting and ending boundaries.